jsk-ros-pkg/jsk_3rdparty/m5stack_ros/README.md

   - Launch ROS program.
 For detail, please see [Devices](https://github.com/jsk-ros-pkg/jsk_3rdparty/tree/master/m5stack_ros#devices) section.

     First, it is recommended that you use the `SimplePublisher` firmware.
 You can verify that the environment has been built correctly without sensors.

+    You can check if the microcontroller is operating properly from the Serial Monior.
+As long as the microcontroller is connected to PC via USB, you can use Serial Monitor regardless of the communication type.

     - For USB, (USB serial seems to be max 57600 baud rate)